Jean Malouel: Attributed works

 The large (162 x 211 cm) altarpiece, also in the Louvre, of the Martyrdom of St Denis with the Trinity (or The Last Communion and Martyrdom of Saint Denis), also from Champmol, may have been begun by Malouel but completed by Henri Bellechose (his only known work), after Malouel's death.
 The ducal accounts record the provision of pigments (but not gold) to Bellechose to complete ("parfaire" = "perfect") a "painting of the life of St Denis", known to have been a subject of Malouel's, and some see a difference in style among the figures, while others do not.
 Snyder and Châtelet support Malouel's participation, but this is disputed, the case against being set out in an article of 1961 by Nicole Reynaud (in French).
 For Châtelet the St Denis altarpiece and the large tondo in the Louvre are two of the five altarpieces commissioned in 1398.
 Bellechose, who is not documented before Malouel's death, succeeded him as valet and court painter; Châtelet suggests he may have been in his workshop for years, and suggests he was responsible for the large tondo over ten years earlier, thus reversing the traditional attributions for these two famous works.

 Malouel is also believed to have been the originator of a portrait image of Philip of about 1400 which survives only in versions believed to be later.
 He is recorded as working on a portrait of John the Fearless for the King of Portugal in 1413, and there were also portraits of Philip and John in the choir at Champmol (as we know from when Philip the Good ordered one of him to be added).
 A later version in the Musée Condé in Chantilly has been suggested as a copy of the Malouel image type of John.
 A large Madonna and Child, unearthed in 1960 in Berlin and now on loan to the Gemäldegalerie, Berlin, has also been attributed to Malouel, as has another in the Louvre.
 It is believed the Berlin picture was one wing of a diptych opposite a portrait of John the Fearless, which would be the first known example of this format, later very common in Netherlandish painting.
 It was perhaps also for Champmol.

-A number of other works are, or have been, attributed to Malouel or his workshop, including a smaller Pietà tondo in the Louvre, the "Antwerp-Baltimore polytych", also sometimes associated with Melchior Broederlam, and a damaged Entombment of Christ in Troyes.
+A number of other works are, or have been, attributed to Malouel or his workshop, including a smaller Pietà tondo in the Louvre, the "Antwerp-Baltimore polyptych", also sometimes associated with Melchior Broederlam, and a damaged Entombment of Christ in Troyes.